cos301-2019-se/Defendr/README.md

 > - Pretoria Boys High School Tuckshop (unpaid work experience) [2011-2012]

-> - Data capturer for CND Commodities
+> - Data capture for CND Commodities
 [2017]

 > - University of Pretoria Student Lab Technician (Laptop Support) [2018-Current]

 ###### **Attitudes:**
 > A highly motivated and hardworking individual, who has matriculated and is currently in final year BSc Computer Science.
 Mechanically minded, with a methodical approach to working and an eagerness to learn and develop personal skills in a practical setting.
 Eventual career goal is to become a fully-qualified and experienced software developer.

 `
 `